Skip to content

 Use Cases

-- High-Risk Professions: Journalists, activists, or whistleblowers can store sensitive documents anonymously, ensuring their activities remain untraceable.
+• High-Risk Professions: Journalists, activists, or whistleblowers can reduce identity linkage while protecting sensitive material.

 Why It Matters